kausmees/GenoCAE/README.md

   --trainedmodelname=<name> name of the model training directory to fetch saved model state from when project/plot/evaluating --pdata=<name>        file prefix, not including path, of data to project/plot/evaluate. if not specified, assumed to be the same the model was trained on.
-  --epoch<num>          epoch at which to project/plot/evaluate data. if not specified, all saved epochs will be used --superpops<name>     path+filename of file mapping populations to superpopulations. used to color populations of the same superpopulation in similar colors in plotting.
+  --epoch<num>          epoch at which to project/plot/evaluate data. if not specified, all saved epochs will be used --superpops<name>     path+filename of file mapping populations to superpopulations. used to color populations of the same superpopulation in similar colors in plotting. if not absolute path: assumed relative to GenoCAE/ directory.
   --metrics=<name>      the metric(s) to evaluate, e.g. hull_error of f1 score. can pass a list with multiple metrics, e.g. "hull_error,f1_score"
 ```